-The steps in biosystematic investigation are as follows
+The steps in the biosystematic investigation are as follows

-- Sampling of taxon and its population and cytological study of the chromosome of many population within geographical races, species and genera; differences in chromosome number, their morphology, behavior of meiosis indicated genetic differences.
+- A sampling of taxon and its population and cytological study of the chromosome of many populations within geographical races, species, and genera; differences in chromosome number, morphology, and behavior of meiosis indicated genetic differences.

-- Determination of ability of the different population to hybridize and study of vigour and fertility of the hybrids.
+- Determination of the ability of the different populations to hybridize and study of vigor and fertility of the hybrids.

-- Study of homologies of the chromosomes is the hybrids at meiosis.
-This indicates degree of genetic relationship.
+- The study of homologies of the chromosomes is the hybrids at meiosis.
+This indicates a degree of genetic relationship.

-- Synthesis of the data in the previous 3, along with that of compartative morphology and geographical distributions.
+- Synthesis of the data in the previous 3, along with that of comparative morphology and geographical distributions.

-Biosystematics refers to the isolation and indication of a plant population into living biotic units and classify them upto a specific level for specific purposes.
+Biosystematics refers to the isolation and indication of a plant population into living biotic units and classifies them up to a specific level for specific purposes.

 Biosystematic categories are different from the normal taxonomic categories.
 The biosystematic categories are described below

 Ecotype is the basic unit of biosystemátics.
-Ecotype is a population that is different from other population by morphological and physiological characters.
-An ecotype is capable of forming fully fertile hybrid by sexual reproduction with another ecotype of the same ecospecies but due to environmental barriers (eg. hills, oceans), genes may not exchange normally.
+Ecotype is a population that is different from other populations by morphological and physiological characteristics.
+An ecotype is capable of forming a fully fertile hybrid by sexual reproduction with another ecotype of the same ecospecies but due to environmental barriers (eg. hills, oceans), genes may not exchange normally.

 Different ecotypes of the same ecospecies are differentiated by each other by several genes but they are not differentiated by genetic barriers.
 They are differentiated only by ecological barriers.

-The world biotype is used by in the description of biosystemátics.
-A biotype is formed by the plants having same genotype.
+The word biotype is used in the description of biosystemátics.
+A biotype is formed by plants having the same genotype.

-Ecospecies is a group of plants formed by one or more ecotype and they are capable of exchanging gene with other ecospecies of the same cenospecies.
-Cross between two ecospecies of the same cenospecies form incompletely sterile progeny but if they are fertile then F2 generation expresses weak characters like less growth, susceptible to diseases etc.
+Ecospecies is a group of plants formed by one or more ecotypes and they are capable of exchanging genes with other ecospecies of the same cenospecies.
+Cross between two ecospecies of the same genospecies form incompletely sterile progeny but if they are fertile then F2 generation expresses weak characters like less growth, susceptible to diseases etc.

 Some taxonomists consider ecospecies as the sub-species or species of classical taxonomy.